assiist-team/1584-inventory/dev_docs/actively_implementing/COLLAPSE_DUPLICATE_ITEMS_UI_PLAN.md

 ### Interactions & accessibility
 - Entire group header is clickable to toggle, except for explicit controls.
+- Group-level checkbox lives inside the header and mirrors the per-item checkbox styling/behavior (checked, unchecked, indeterminate).
+Toggling it selects/deselects all children without forcing an expand.
 - Keyboard and a11y:
   - Toggle button uses `button` element
   - `aria-expanded`, `aria-controls`